 A new preproc BOLD series is generated from the slice-timing corrected or the original data (if STC was not applied) in the original space.
 All volumes in the BOLD series are resampled in their native space by concatenating the mappings found in previous correction workflows (HMC and SDC if excecuted) for a one-shot interpolation process.
 Interpolation uses a Lanczos kernel.

 EPI to T1w registration¶

-bbregister routine to the reconstructed subject using the gray/white
+of each run and the reconstructed subject using the gray/white matter boundary